 After you have savored this treat for the senses, stroll past the street entertainers and climb to the top of the levee.

-You're now in Artillery Park with a wonderful view of the crescent in the river that gave the city one of its nicknames.
+You're now in Artillery Park with a wonderful view of the crescent in the river that gave the city one of its nicknames, The Crescent City.
 There are benches in this small park from which you can get an entirely different view of the oldest part of the city.

 If you want a closer look at the river, cross the parking lot on the river side of the levee and go out to the area New Orleanians call the "batture."
 Here you will find steps going down to the river.
 Locals call this walkway the "Moon Walk" after a former mayor Maurice "Moon" Landrieu.